 Ethan Casey has also edited many books by other authors as well as anthologies, including the study of right-wing movements Homeland: Into a World of Hate (2003) by Nick Ryan and Peace Fire: Fragments from the Israel-Palestine Story (2002; co-editor with Paul Hilder).
 In ten days in September 2001, under extraordinary deadline pressure and in collaboration with Jay Rosen and New York University’s Department of Journalism, he edited 09/11 8:48 a.m.: Documenting America’s Greatest Tragedy, the first book-length collection of writings about the terrorist attacks of September 11, 2001, about which John Sutherland said in The Guardian:

 09/11 8.48 a.m. accommodates the ‘shock of the new’ at journalistic speed, and with journalistic fluidity, yet still has the monumental authority of ‘the book’. … [Casey and Rosen] have functioned like conductors of an orchestra, blending others’ talents into unity.
 One is obliged to think analogically, because there has been nothing quite like this before.

-Ethan Casey previously worked as an international print journalist, based in Bangkok and London from 1993 to 2006 and writing for The Globe and Mail, the Boston Globe, the Observer News Service and the South China Morning Post, among other publications.
+Ethan Casey previously worked as an international print journalist, based in Bangkok and London from 1993 to 2006 and writing for The Globe and Mail, the Boston Globe, The Guardian, the Observer News Service, the South China Morning Post, and Huffington Post, among other publications.
 He also co-founded and edited the pioneering online periodical Blue Ear (1999-2005) – praised by James Fallows as “ambitious” and “innovative” – and taught journalism at Beaconhouse National University in Lahore (2003-04).
 He lives in Seattle and speaks often at universities and other institutions around the United States.
-He can be contacted by email at email@example.com or on Twitter: @ec_blueearbooks
+He can be contacted by email at firstname.lastname@example.org or on Twitter: @ec_blueearbooks